bbalganjjm/natural_js/docs/implementation/m9-plan.md

 - What minimum Node.js version should the published package promise?
 The build guide names tested Node.js 24.18; the browser package does not set a Node engine promise.
 Validate any wider development-tool range before documenting it.
 - Is npm publication under `@bbalganjjm/natural_js` available with the intended registry access and account permissions?
 Verify read-only before preparing publication; the final publish command waits for explicit approval.
 - Do the currently passing 1,000-row List numbers represent the expected first-release workload?
-Larger lists and virtualization remain M10 follow-up unless a real release blocker appears.
+Larger List workloads and virtualization need a separately scoped follow-up; M10 evaluates Grid rendering lifetime.

 [^roadmap]: First-release scope and M9 gate
 [^m8]: Unpublished M8 beta-candidate evidence and limits